mjohnson92/web-dev-hw/project-03/readme.md

 [Cinzel Decorative](https://fonts.google.com/specimen/Cinzel+Decorative) from google fonts.

 [Geo Sans Light](https://www.dafont.com/geo-sans-light.font) I already own this font and love it so I'll likely use it.

+## **Project 03 Update: 11/01/17**

+The blog will now be focused around music and art.
+Besides the required pages there will be a music and visual page. `index.html` will be the home page and will link to other pages.
+These pages will include information on the project, artist, and the blog's input.
+The pages will be called `audio.html` and `visual.html`.

+The `about.html` page will contain information on the blog.
+The `contact.html` will have information on contacting the authors.
+Not exactly sure what the sample page is for... details to add.